 ASU 2014-09 - Revenue from Contracts with Customers will change revenue recognition guidance under GAAP and is based on the principle that revenue is recognized to depict the transfer of goods or services to customers in an amount that reflects consideration to which the entity expects to be entitled in exchange for those goods and services.
 The ASU also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments and assets recognized from costs incurred to obtain or fulfill a contract.
-For financial reporting purposes, the standard allows for either full retrospective adoption, meaning the standard is applied to all of the periods presented, or modified retrospective adoption, meaning the standard recognized at the date of initial application.
+For financial reporting purposes, the standard allows for either full retrospective adoption, meaning the standard is applied to all of the periods presented, or modified retrospective adoption, meaning the standard is applied only to the most current period presented in the financial statements with the cumulative effect of initially applying the standard recognized at the date of initial application.
 Initially, ASU 2014-09 was effective for Arrow on January 1, 2017; however, in August 2015, the FASB issued ASU No. 2015-14 - Revenue from Contracts with Customers - Deferral of the Effective Date, which deferred the effective date to January 1, 2018.
 Early adoption is not permitted.
 In addition, the FASB has begun to issue targeted updates to clarify specific implementation issues of ASU 2014-09.
 These updates include ASU No. 2016-08 - Principal versus Agent Considerations (Reporting Revenue Gross versus Net), ASU No. 2016-10 - Identifying Performance Obligations and Licensing, ASU No. 2016-12 - Narrow-Scope Improvements and Practical Expedients, and ASU No. 2016-20 - Technical Corrections and Improvements to Top 606 - Revenue from Contract with Customers.
+We are currently in the process of identifying and implementing required changes to the timing of our revenue recognition.
 We do not expect that the adoption of this change in accounting for revenue will have a material impact on our financial position or the results of operations in periods subsequent to its adoption.

 ASU 2016-01 "Recognition and Measurement of Financial Assets and Financial Liabilities" will significantly change the income statement impact of equity investments.
 For Arrow, the standard is effective for the first quarter of 2018, and will require that equity investments be measured at fair value, with changes in fair value measured in net income.
-As of March 31, 2017, we hold a \$1.1 million cost basis in a small portfolio of equity investments and we do not expect that the adoption of this change in accounting for equity investments will have a material impact on our financial position or the results of operations in periods subsequent to its adoption.
+As of June 30, 2017, we hold \$1.5 million of fair value in equity investments and we do not expect that the adoption of this change in accounting for equity investments will have a material impact on our financial position or the results of operations in periods subsequent to its adoption.

 ASU 2016-02 "Leases" will require the recognition of operating leases.
 For Arrow, the standard becomes effective in the first quarter of 2019.
 We do not expect that the adoption of this change in accounting for operating leases will have a material impact on our financial position or the results of operations in periods subsequent to its adoption.
-As of March 31, 2017, we have less than \$2.3 million in minimum lease payments for existing operating leases of branch and insurance locations with varying expiration dates from 2017 to 2031.
+As of June 30, 2017, we have less than \$2.3 million in minimum lease payments for existing operating leases of branch and insurance locations with varying expiration dates from 2017 to 2031.